crodrigoquero/C4Imaging/README.md

 2. __Each workflow must have its own API__: In the scenario that I am trying to describe, each workflow is made up of a series of Background Workers.
 The workflow has an API that allows applications to interact with it.
 Such API does more than being the workflow entry point, it also manages other things.
 Perhaps the API can implement an endpoint called "ProcessStatus" that accepts the __token__ of a process as a parameter.
 I will describe the API WorkFlow structure later.
 So yes, to allow the calling aplication to interact with a given workflow, and in order to simplify the things, such a workflow must have an API on its side.
 Otherwise the calling application will must to know a lot of internal details about every single workflow node (or service).
 So through encapsualation concept, all those details will remain hidden for the calling application.

-3. __No database engine in services level__: At the service level there is no database engine involved.
+3. __No database engine in services level__: At the service level there is no database engine directly involved.
+WorkFlow Nodes on this type of WorkFlow (data WorkFlow) doesn't need to use a Db for its internal functioning.
+But they can use indirectlya Db on its process in order to get the neccessary data to complete certain task.

 4. __Cannot install two services with the same name__: No comments.
 Windows will not let you to do such a thing.